Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Regaari gave him an uncharacteristically sharp look.
 “If I did, and if I could tell you, don’t you think I would?” he retorted.

 That stung, and Daar was surprised to find himself whining like a scolded cub.
 “I trust you,” he affirmed.
-“I just---”
+“I just - ”

 “These are tense times.
 Big changes, this new species coming along to show us up with new ideas and new ways of doing things…” Regaari flicked an ear reassuringly.
 “Some of the things they’re teaching us are obvious in hindsight, but we’ve taught them some things as well.”